 Three periods of 1-2 months of mobility (secondment) at our EU partners are foreseen.

 The scholarship for the PhD degree are subject to academic approval, and the candidates will be enrolled in one of the general degree programmes of DTU, for example in Mathematics, Physics and Informatics.
 For information about the general requirements for enrolment and the general planning of the scholarship studies, please see the DTU PhD Guide.

 Salary and appointment terms

 The PhD positions are for 3 years and the PhD thesis must be delivered during this period.

 The starting date should be as soon as possible.
 Please check the employment conditions.

 For further information about the research at SurfCat at the Department of Physics at the Technical University of Denmark (DTU) please inspect www.surfcat.dtu.dk

 Should you have any queries regarding the positions, please contact Professor Christian Danvad Damsgaard, email@example.com

-Your online application must be submitted no later than January 31st 2021 and you should apply online BOTH below and at www.career.dtu.dk.
+Your online application must be submitted as soon as possible and you should apply online BOTH below and at www.career.dtu.dk.
 Please pay attention to the specific application conditions.